The Feelers

-The Feelers are a New Zealand pop rock band formed in the early 1990s in Christchurch by James Reid (singer/guitarist) Mathew Thomas (bass) and Hamish Gee (drums/guitar).
+The Feelers are a New Zealand soft pop rock band formed in the early 1990s in Christchurch by James Reid (singer/guitarist) Mathew Thomas (bass) and Hamish Gee (drums/guitar).

 History

 The Feelers were signed by Warner Music and released their first album, Supersystem.
 The album went to number 1 in New Zealand in September 1998, and became the second biggest selling album in the country that year.
 An instrumental version of single "Pressure Man" featured in 1999 American film Drop Dead Gorgeous during Kirsten Dunst's tap-dancing act.
 At the 1999 New Zealand Music Awards Supersystem won Album of the Year, Song Writer of the Year (James Reid), Band of the Year, and Producer of the Year (The Feelers and Malcolm Welsford).
 The band was also awarded the most played song on New Zealand Radio two years running, with "Supersystem" 1998 and "Venus" the following year.

 After extensive touring the band started work on their next album, recording demos with Des Broadbery (U2) before starting production with British producer Gil Norton.(The Pixies, Foo Fighters) Released in 2001, Communicate debuted at Number 1.

 The band's 2003 album Playground Battle was seen by the band as a new direction.
 Hitting the number 1 spot again, the album earned The Feelers their third award for the APRA most played song on New Zealand Radio, for "Stand Up".

 The band wrote the song "Venus", which, in 1999, won an Apra Silver Scroll award for Most Performed Work.

 After further touring around Australasia, USA and Europe, the band started on their fourth album, One World.
 Released on 13 November 2006, the self-produced album debuted at number one on the New Zealand Album Charts, and also went Platinum in its first week of release, their fourth album to hit the number 1 slot.

 In July 2008, The Feelers played a sellout show at the Octagon in Dunedin before an All Blacks vs South Africa test match at Carisbrook.
 The band performed two new songs, "Beautiful Feeling" and "Narrow Lanes".
 That October The Feelers embarked on a national "Heartland" Tour, playing acoustic shows in 18 small towns away from the cities, as a way of saying thanks to those who had supported it over its first ten years.